-Frequency/market practice: Both accurate 'in all material respects' standard and Material Adverse Effect standard are common.
-There are often carve-outs for fundamental representations which must be absolutely true.
+Frequency/market practice: both the accurate 'in all material respects' standard and the Material Adverse Effect standard are common; approximately 32% of deals in 2018-19 included an 'in all material respects' standard at closing and approximately 67% of deals in 2018-19 included a Material Adverse Effect standard at closing.
+There are often carve-outs for fundamental representations which must be true in all respects.